luciangreen/texttoalg/README.md

 `['texttobrall2'].`
 `texttobr2(u,u,u,u,true,false,false,false,false,false),texttobr(u,u,u,u).`

-* Copy and paste contents of file1a.txt into Terminal window (Mac) (one to a few lines at a time) to breason out algorithms for all instances of words.
+* Not recommended (due to idiosyncrasies of Shell, so breasoning out the dictionaries in the previous step may have to suffice): Copy and paste contents of file1a.txt into Terminal window (Mac) (one to a few lines at a time) to breason out algorithms for all instances of words.

 # Versioning